Viji Subramaniam

-With Subramaniam, Viji developed the idea of Global Music, which aims to reduce the dominance of Western music and bring out the importance of other music systems of the world – including Irish, Swedish, Danish, Chinese, African, Japanese and Iranian.
+With her husband, Viji Subramaniam developed the idea of Global Music, which aims to reduce the dominance of Western music and bring out the importance of other music systems of the world – including Irish, Swedish, Danish, Chinese, African, Japanese and Iranian.
 It is written for a 100-piece orchestra.

-Viji composed and sang on the soundtracks for two films by Indian director Mira Nair: Salaam Bombay!
+Viji Subramaniam composed and sang on the soundtracks for two films by Indian director Mira Nair: Salaam Bombay!
 (1988; winner of both the Cannes Film Festival Audience Award and the Academy Award for Best Foreign Language Film) and Mississippi Masala (1991), starring Sarita Choudhary and Denzel Washington.

 In 1992 Vijayashree and Subramaniam launched the Lakshminarayana Global Music Festival (LGMF) in memory of her father-in-law.
 Now an annual feature and held in various cities around the world, this festival brings together eminent Indian and international artists on the same stage.
 Among those who have performed at LGMF are Yehudi Menuhin, Bismillah Khan, Allah Rakha, Kishan Maharaj, Arve Tellefsen, Malavika Sarukkai and Christian Eggen, in addition to other musicians from countries including India, Norway, Denmark, Sweden, the United States, China, Japan, Cuba, Senegal, Iran and Baluchistan.

-She moved to Los Angeles after giving up her career to be a mother and wife.
-She died in February 1995 after long suffering from cancer.
+Viji Subramaniam died in February 1995 from cancer.
 Part of one of her vocal performances appears in Violin from the Heart, a 2006 documentary film on L. Subramaniam by French director Jean Henri Meunier.
-She is survived by her four children: Gingger Shankar, Bindu Subramaniam, Dr.Narayana Subramaniam and Ambi Subramaniam.
-A Los Angeles-based violinist and composer of film soundtracks, Gingger has credited Viji's influence in providing her with a diverse musical background, saying: "We'd go to classical concerts and listen to rock music on the way back home.
+Her daughter Gingger Shakar is a Los Angeles-based violinist and composer of film soundtracks, and has credited Viji's influence in providing her with a diverse musical background, saying: "We'd go to classical concerts and listen to rock music on the way back home.
 She was a very open-minded person and because of that I was able to soak up so much."
-Also musicians, Bindu and Ambi were among the featured performers at the 22nd staging of LGMF, held as a six-city Indian tour over December 2013 and January 2014.
+Also musicians, Bindu Subramaniam and Ambi Subramaniam were among the featured performers at the 22nd staging of LGMF, held as a six-city Indian tour over December 2013 and January 2014.